yusuf-shahin/BasicNote-of-Node_n_ExpressJs/README.md

 - Every file is module (by default) .

 - [Click this article to learn details](https://www.freecodecamp.org/news/what-are-node-modules/)

+**There are three types of modules in Node.js**

+- Local modules
+- Build-in modules
+- Third-party modules

 If we **console.log(module)** , we find that is our terminal :-